 A ham needs to cook for about 20 minutes per pound in the oven at 325 degrees F. This is for a standard half ham around 7-8 pounds.
-If you choose to cook your ham in a slow cooker, it will take about 3-4 hours on low heat.

 You can plan on serving about 3/4 pound of ham per person for a standard bone-in half ham.
 If you’d like a lot of leftovers at the end of your meal, you can increase this amount to 1 pound of ham per person.

 The overwhelming majority of hams are already cooked.
 All you’re actually doing is warming your ham through to the proper food safe temperature.
 A ham is ready to eat when a thermometer inserted into the thickest part of the ham reads at least 145 degrees F.

 There are two common ways to cook a ham.
 You can bake a ham in the oven, or cook it in a crock pot.
 Either way you will make a glaze and pour it over the ham before cooking.
 In an oven, after you bake it most of the way, pour more glaze on top and increase the heat until done.
 If you choose to cook your ham in a slow cooker, check out my crock pot ham recipe.